Flashing firmware and device recovery

 Flashing

-Once you've obtained a copy of the tangara cli, flashing is very straightforward.
-Simply plug in your device, ensure the lock switch is in the upper position, and pass the CLI the new firmware file you wish to flash:
+Once you've downloaded or built the Tangara CLI tool, flashing is very straightforward.
+Simply plug in your device, ensure the lock switch is in the upper position, and pass the CLI tool the new firmware file you wish to flash:

 $ ./tangara flash ~/Downloads/tangarafw-1.0.1.tra

-If for some reason the Tangara-specific flashing tools are not viable for you, then you can instead flash new firmware using standard ESP32 tools available from Espressif.
+If for some reason the Tangara-specific flashing tools are not viable for you, or you're just a nerd that loves playing with ESP32s, then you can instead flash new firmware using standard ESP32 tools available from Espressif.
+There are several tools available with instructions detailed below.
+For all of those tools, you'll first need to extract the contents of the .tra firmware bundles; these are really just zip files:

 $ unzip tangarafw-1.0.1.tra